WES

 About WES

-Our core assets provide services for customers in the Delaware Basin in West Texas and New Mexico, and the DJ Basin in northeastern Colorado.
-Additional assets and investments are located in South Texas, Utah, Wyoming, and north-central Pennsylvania.
+Our core assets provide services for customers in the Delaware Basin in West Texas and New Mexico, and the DJ Basin in northeastern Colorado, and the Powder River Basin in Northeast Wyoming.
+Additional assets and investments are located in South Texas, Utah, and Southwest Wyoming.

 We’re engaged in the business of gathering, compressing, treating, processing, and transporting natural gas; gathering, stabilizing and transporting condensate, natural gas liquids (NGLs) and crude oil; and gathering and disposing of produced water for our customers.
-As a natural gas processor, we also buy and sell natural gas, NGLs, and condensate on our behalf and as an agent for our customers under certain contracts.
+In our capacity as a natural gas processor, we also buy and sell natural gas, NGLs, and condensate on our behalf and our customers under certain gas processing contracts.

 Western Midstream (WES) is publicly traded on the New York Stock Exchange under the symbol, WES.